remotesynth/remotesynth.github.io/_posts/2016-04-09-what-is-linkbait.md

 title: "What is Linkbait?"
 date: "2016-04-09"
 categories: general
+description: A term that has become overloaded.
+comments: true
 ---

 I've see the term linkbait thrown around quite a bit (I've been accused of it myself).
 However, I think it's worth taking a look at the term to decide what it really means.<!--more-->